oisdk/masters-thesis/esop-2024/response.markdown

 We would like to thank the reviewers for their time and their feedback.
 The comments were thourough and constructive, and will be helpful in improving the paper.
-We were happy to see many positive comments, especially with regards to the quality of presentation:
+We were happy to see many positive comments, especially with regard to the quality of presentation:

 > I found the paper highly readable, and I found the proof